10 Must-Visit Restaurants in Pampanga

 Susie’s KItchen is one of the restaurants in Pampanga that doesn’t include preservatives.
 Their food is fresh and made from scratch each day.

 Open: Everyday, 7:00 a.m. to 8:00 p.m.

 Abe’s Farm is part of the LJC Group.
-The quiet sanctuary from the loud and busy city offers above average accommodations, dining and spa to its clients.
+The quiet sanctuary from the loud and busy city offers above-average accommodations, dining, and spa to its clients.
 The in-house restaurant carries the signature dishes of LJC’s restaurant chains.

-If you plan to stay over the weekend, try their Sinigang Bangus Belly with Ripe Guava, Bamboo Rice, Tidtad, Gule Magalang and Knockout Knuckles.
-The guava and sinigang is not something you have everyday.
+If you plan to stay over the weekend, try their Sinuigang Bangus Belly with Ripe Guava, Bamboo Rice, Tidtad, Gule Magalang and Knockout Knuckles.
+The guava and sinigang are not something you have everyday.
 The Tidtad is their version of Dinuguan (meat stew) while the Knockout Knuckles is Abe’s take on fried crispy pata.
 Have the Gule Magalang to have a variety of fresh vegetables served with squash flowers.

-Enjoy your meals at the farm’s antique wood and bamboo rest house.
-The farm is named after Emilio Aguilar Cruz - writer, artist, bon vivant and food lover and father of Larry J. Cruz.
+Enjoy your meals at the farm’s antique wood and a bamboo rest house.
+The farm is named after Emilio Aguilar Cruz – writer, artist, bon vivant and food lover and father of Larry J. Cruz.
 Abé is the name that his friends used to call him.
 Evidently, it is also the Kapampangan term for friends.